 - Contracts are ranked on timing, habitat quality, and price

-- Within 5 miles of Sacramento International Airport and Beal Air-force Base (see exclusion area maps below)
+- Within 5 miles of Sacramento International Airport and Beale Air-force Base (see exclusion area maps below)

-- Within 3 miles of a population center, due to Mosquito Abatement concerns.
+- Fields within 3 miles of a population center due to mosquitos

 - Fields with tall standing straw or vegetation